ConnectWise

 How to choose between JBOD and RAID

-While RAID is widely considered the preferred and default choice for most modern IT environments, especially those subject to compliance or uptime requirements, JBOD still plays a strategic role for storing non-critical data in a cost-effective way.
+While RAID is widely considered the preferred and default choice for most modern IT environments, especially those subject to compliance or uptime requirements, JBOD still plays a strategic role in cost-effectively storing non-critical data.
 Many MSPs and IT teams implement both configurations to balance performance, fault tolerance, and budget.

 For example, RAID is ideal for systems where resilience, speed, and policy compliance are non-negotiable.
-JBOD, on the other hand, is often used for bulk archival storage or workloads with minimal availability requirements, but must be paired with a reliable BCDR solution to close the gap in data protection.
+JBOD, on the other hand, is often used for bulk archival storage or workloads with minimal availability requirements and must be paired with a reliable BCDR solution to close the data protection gap.

-Use the table below to evaluate when JBOD, RAID, or a hybrid approach is the best fit based on your clients' workloads and risk profiles.
+Use the table below to determine when JBOD, RAID, or a hybrid approach is the best fit for the workloads and risk profiles you protect.

 Factor